Local Chef Supermarket

 To enable calculation of Chef package metadata in local repositories so they are, in effect, Chef supermarkets, set the Package Type to Chef when you create the repository:

 Artifactory allows you to define any layout for your Chef Cookbook repositories.
 In order to upload packages according to your custom layout, you need to package your Chef Cookbook files with Knife or Berkshelf and archive the files as tar.gz.
 Then you can upload to any path within your local Chef supermarket, see Publishing Cookbooks.

 Remote Chef Supermarket

-A Remote Repository defined in Artifactory serves as a caching proxy for a supermarket managed at a remote URL such as
+A Remote Repositories defined in Artifactory serves as a caching proxy for a supermarket managed at a remote URL such as

 Artifacts (such as tgz files) requested from a remote repository are cached on demand.
 You can remove downloaded artifacts from the remote repository cache, however, you can not manually deploy artifacts to a remote Chef repository.

-To define a remote repository to proxy a remote Chef Cookbook, repository follow the steps below:
+To define a remote repository to proxy a remote Chef Cookbook, follow the steps below:

-- In the New Repository dialog, set the Package Type to Chef, set the Repository Key value, and specify the URL to the remote repository in the URL field as displayed below.
+- In the New Repository dialog, set the Repository Key value, and specify the URL to the remote repository in the URL field as displayed below.